zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

 **Q2: What exactly is the difference among this repository and the others?**

-A2: For example, this two are the most popular efficientdet-pytorch,
+A2: For example, these two are the most popular efficientdet-pytorch,

 https://github.com/toandaominh1997/EfficientDet.Pytorch